Nena's Wellness Corner

 • 2-3 slices prosciutto (or capocollo), torn into small pieces

-• 3 tbsp extra virgin olive oil
+• 3 tablespoon extra virgin olive oil

 • Salt and ground black pepper to taste

-• 2-3 tbsp Parmesan cheese, grated
+• 2-3 tablespoon Parmesan cheese, grated

 Cooking Instructions